realtota/osticket-prereqs/README.md

    <img width="342" alt="lab1#6" src="https://user-images.githubusercontent.com/106701068/233213269-8778769b-0906-42a3-a1ad-8b1980576fdb.png">
    </p>

-  As you enter the homescreen of your virtual machine go to the control pannel and select the "Uninstall a program" under the program section.
+  As you enter the home screen  of your virtual machine go to the control panel and select the "Uninstall a program" under the program section.
 Once you are there click the shield that says "Turn Windows features on or off".

 ![lab1#7](https://user-images.githubusercontent.com/106701068/233213276-56c8abd1-102d-40ef-8321-087a7c6b7e7a.png)

-Clicking that will show a tab that looks like the image below, select "internet Information Services",then "World Wide Web Services", then application Development Features, and finally select CGI and hit OK.
+Clicking that will show a tab that looks like the image below, select "internet Information Services", then "World Wide Web Services", then application Development Features, and finally select CGI and hit OK.

 <p align="center">
    <img width="349" alt="lab1#8" src="https://user-images.githubusercontent.com/106701068/233213283-12b53b59-3527-481d-a173-6a61a18907e6.png">
    </p>

  From here open this link https://drive.google.com/drive/u/1/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6 and download the packets that say "PHP Manager", "Rewrite Module", "PHP 7.3.8","VC_redlist"," MySQL".
-Open File Exploerer and go this This PC > Windows(C:) and create a folder called PHP.
+Open File Explorer and go this This PC > Windows(C:) and create a folder called PHP.
 Now extract PHP 7.3.8 and put it into this folder.
 Now open all the other files we just downloaded and install all of them.

  >**Note**: For the MySQL installation, for setup type select "Typical", "Standard Configuration", and keep everything else the same.
 Make sure you remember the password